USC Information Sciences Institute

-The USC Information Sciences Institute (ISI) is a component of the University of Southern California (USC) Viterbi School of Engineering, and specializes in research and development in information processing, computing, and communications technologies.
-It is located in Marina del Rey, California.
+The USC Information Sciences Institute (ISI) is a research institute affiliated with the Viterbi School of Engineering at the University of Southern California (USC).
+It is located in Marina del Rey, California, United States.
+It specializes in research and development in information processing, computing, and communications technologies.

 ISI actively participated in the information revolution, and it played a leading role in developing and managing the early Internet and its predecessor ARPAnet.
-The Institute conducts basic and applied research supported by more than 20 U.S. government agencies involved in defense, science, health, homeland security, energy and other areas.
-Annual funding is about $100 million.

-ISI employs about 400 research scientists, research programmers, graduate students and administrative staff at its Marina del Rey, California headquarters, in Arlington, Virginia, and in Boston, Massachusetts.
-About half of the research staff hold PhD degrees, and about 40 are research faculty who teach at USC and advise graduate students.
-Several senior researchers are tenured USC faculty in the Viterbi School.

 Research and sponsors

 ISI research spans artificial intelligence (AI), cybersecurity, grid computing, cloud computing, quantum computing, microelectronics, supercomputing, nano-satellites and many other areas.
 AI expertise includes natural language processing, in which ISI has an international reputation, reconfigurable robotics, information integration, motion analysis and social media analysis.
 Hardware/software expertise includes cyber-physical system security, data mining, reconfigurable computing and cloud computing.
 In networking, ISI explores Internet resilience, Internet traffic analysis and photonics, among other areas.
 Researchers also work in scientific data management, wireless technologies, biomimetics and electrical smart grid, in which ISI is advising the Los Angeles Department of Water and Power on a major demonstration project.
-Another current initiative involves big data brain imaging jointly with the Keck School of Medicine of USC.
+Another current initiative involves big data brain imaging jointly with the USC Keck School of Medicine.

-Federal agency sponsors include the Air Force Research Laboratory, DARPA, Department of Education, Department of Energy, Department of Homeland Security, National Institutes of Health, National Science Foundation, and other scientific, technical, and defense-related agencies.

-Corporate partners include Chevron Corporation in the Center for Interactive Smart Oilfield Technologies (CiSoft), Lockheed Martin in the USC-Lockheed Martin Quantum Computing Center, and Sparta Inc., a subsidiary of Parsons Corporation in the DETER Project, a cybersecurity research initiative and international testbed.
-ISI also has partnered with businesses including IBM, Samsung Electronics, Raytheon, GlobalFoundries, Northrop Grumman and Carl Zeiss AG, and currently is working with Micron Technology, Inc., Altera Corporation and Fujitsu Ltd.

-ISI also operates MOSIS, a multi-project electronic circuit wafer service that has prototyped more than 60,000 chips since 1981.
-MOSIS provides design tools and pools circuit designs to produce specialty and low-volume chips for corporations, universities and other research entities worldwide.
-The Institute also has given rise to several startup and spinoff companies in grid software, geospatial information fusion, machine translation, data integration and other technologies.